 Q: Do I need a doctor’s referral to see an occupational therapist?

 Not always.
 While some insurance plans require a referral, others allow self-referral.
-Contact us and we’ll help clarify based on your situation.
+Contact us, and we’ll help clarify the details based on your specific situation.

 Q: Is OT only for older adults?